swyxio/swyxdotio/content/writing/technical/very-late.md

 date: 2018-10-22
 ---

-Anyone active in Web Dev Twitter will have a certain trepidation when Alex Russell gets involved.
+Anyone active in Web Dev Twitter will have a certain trepidation when [Alex Russell](https://twitter.com/slightlylate/) gets involved.

 As a rule, I never comment on his threads.
 In general, the scale and problems he focuses on aren't ones I share, so I have nothing of value to add, nor am I ever going to change any of his opinions.
 I will also admit to being intimidated by general shoutyness and experience - as he will remind you, he is a Senior Staff Engineer at Google.
-I'm just a scrub that learned to code to get a new, better, job, yknow?
+I'm just a scrub that learned to code to get a better job, yknow?
 I have no business being involved in arguments that feel "above my paygrade" (I know we all have a role to play, etc., but the feeling is valid).

-Meeting Alex was an inevitability given where I work, however, and it finally happened this week!
+However, meeting Alex was an inevitability given where I work, and it finally happened this week!

-I thought it might be valuable to interpret his arguments through me, a not-yelling-at-you fellow member of the React/JS Framework community who just got here trying to make a living.
+I thought it might be valuable to interpret his arguments through me, a **not-yelling-at-you** fellow member of the React/JS Framework community who just got here trying to make a living.
 As much as I love React and JS and the lifechanging opportunities it has given, I think a lot of his arguments make sense, and I think "my people" might benefit via me acting as interpreter.

 ## Table of Contents